-If you want a different kind of precious/semi-precious stone (diamonds, sapphires or the like), you are always welcome to contact me at firstname.lastname@example.org.
+For my fine jewellery collection I use pearls, precious- and semi-precious stone.
+If you want a specific stone, you are always welcome to contact me at email@example.com.

-Please note that stone colours can vary slightly from time to time.
+Please note that stone colours can vary slightly from batch to batch.
 And colours can appear different on the website compared to reality.
 I have done my best to depict the colours as realistic as possible.
 But please have in mind that the setting on your screen/device can alter the way you perceive the colours on the website.

-The range of colours changes from time to time.
-Send me a message If your dream colour is not represented, and I will see if I can get it for you.
+The range of colours available changes from time to time.
+Send me a message if your dream colour is not represented.

-Most of my products are available with either a 2 mm or 3 mm size stone.
+Most of my sterling silver and gold-plated silver jewellery are available with either a 2 mm or 3 mm size stone.
 What you prefer is a matter of taste.
 Please get in touch if you are interested in a stone size 4 mm or bigger.

 My signature texture is by all means unpredictable.
 Each piece I create is made by hand and textured individually - making them as unique as it gets.
 This means that I can't predict or control where the stone fits.
 Sometimes the texture creates a space for the stone in the bottom, the right corner, the left upper corner, and so on.
 Each piece is different.
 If you add a note about your preferred placement, I will have it into consideration when I craft your jewellery.

 Let's be honest; colour combinations can be challenging to pick.
 Even for me!
 The possibilities are endless and equally lovely.
 If you sincerely can't settle between all the fantastic options, I won't blame you.
-Just select the option Choose for me in both stone colour drop-down menus, and I will make a combination for you.
+Just select the option Choose for me in all drop-down menus, and I will make a combination for you.
 Don't worry - they are all stunning.